jackcasstlesjones/mlx-upvote-predictor/SPEC.md

 #### 3.2.3 Prediction Model

-- The system shall implement a neural network model to predict upvote scores
+- The system shall implement a feed-forward neural network model to predict upvote scores
+- The network architecture shall consist of:
+  - An embedding layer for domains (allowing the model to learn domain importance)
+  - An input layer accepting concatenated features (word embeddings, domain embeddings, timing features, etc.)
+  - 2-3 hidden layers with ReLU activations
+  - A single output neuron with linear activation for the regression task
 - The model shall use the following inputs:
   - Averaged word embeddings from the title
-  - Domain reputation score
+  - Domain (using a dedicated embedding layer, including handling for posts with no domain)
   - Time of day
   - Day of week
   - Title length